 - 27. Southern Cross Transmission and Garland must obtain approval from the Commission under PURA § 37.054 before any transfer of the CCN for the Garland line and the Garland substation to Rusk Interconnection LLC. - 28.
 Rusk Interconnection is prohibited from requesting Garland to upgrade the Garland line or the Garland substation under the transmission line agreement between Garland and Rusk Interconnection. - 29.
 Garland may not upgrade the Garland line or the Garland substation without prior Commission approval. - 30.
-Garland must account for and report any costs associated with the Garland line, the Garland substation, or the Southern Cross DC tie in any of its wholesale transmission rate requests' and shall bear the burden of establishing that none of the costs it seeks to recover for transmission are related to the Garland line, the Garland substation, or the Southern Cross DC tie. - 31.
+Garland must account for and report any costs associated with the Garland line, the Garland substation, or the Southern Cross DC tie in any of its wholesale transmission rate requests and shall bear the burden of establishing that none of the costs it seeks to recover for transmission are related to the Garland line, the Garland substation, or the Southern Cross DC tie. - 31.
 Garland shall not recover costs paid by Rusk Interconnection, Southern Cross Transmission's subsidiary, in its transmission cost of service. - 32.
 Consistent with Conclusion of Law No. 4E, no utility may recover any costs related to the Oncor or the Garland substations or the Garland line in its transmission cost of service. - 33.
-Southern Cross Transmission must pay all costs incurred by ERCOT for the ERCOT studies, protocol revisions, and any other ERCOT activities required by the Garland line, the Garland substation, or the Southern Cross DC tie. - 34.
-Any additional costs associated with the Garland line, the Garland substation, the Oncor substation, or the Southern Cross DC tie that would otherwise be borne by ERCOT ratepayers shall instead be borne by Southern Cross Transmission.
+Southern Cross Transmission must pay all costs incurred by ERCOT for the ERCOT studies, ERCOT protocol revisions, and any other ERCOT activities required by the Garland line, the Garland substation, or the Southern Cross DC tie. - Any additional costs associated with the Garland line, the Garland substation, the Oncor substation, or the Southern Cross DC tie that would otherwise be borne by ERCOT ratepayers and that are specific to the import or export of power over the Southern Cross DC tie or that cannot be recovered from the end-use customer under the current billing system shall instead be borne by Southern Cross Transmission.
 Such costs include, but are not limited to, transmission-upgrade costs, ancillary-services costs, and the costs of negotiating and executing any coordination agreements with any necessary independent system operator, regional transmission organization, or reliability coordinator.